MEND-SDC/Photogallery/README.md

 POST: /api/photos/:id
-- Add an image to a property listing
+- Create an image to a property listing

 GET: /api/photos/:id
-- Get all images from a listing
+- Read all images from a listing

 PUT: /api/photos/:id
 - Update an image on a listing

 DELETE: /api/photos/:id
-- Remove an image from a listing
+- Delete an image from a listing